aliyldrm72/aliyldrm72/README.md

 - 🌱 I’m currently improving React projects

-- I  can speak Kurdish ,Turkish ,English and German Languages.
+-<i class="fa-solid fa-language"></i> Turkish and English are my mother tongues.
+I can also speak German at B1 level and English at C1 level.

 - ❓ Ask me about anything related to Front-end and related technologies .